Carbon Fiber Foundation Repair

 Most home owners are painfully aware of foundation cracking.
 Not only is it unsightly, but it can also allow water into your home, escalate into structural damage, and even impact the value of your home.
 Carbon fiber foundation repair can be applied to stabilize and reinforce failing concrete walls and slabs.
 Once repaired, BASEco can permanently waterproof the crack to provide peace of mind that your foundation is free of any openings or leaks as well as structurally sound.

-If a wall is already compromised and significantly bowing, foundation wall anchors can be installed to stabilize the bowing wall.
+If a wall is already compromised and bowing more than an inch or two, foundation wall anchors can be installed to stabilize the bowing wall.
 Learn more about foundation wall anchors here.